Please be aware that the following information is based on recent FCO government guidance and is up to date as of Thursday, December 17th, 2020.

 With Coronavirus forcing a number of countries to close their borders and airlines to ground flights, we’ve compiled a travel guide summarising the most recent changes to the UK’s foreign travel advice.

 Where can I visit without encountering any restrictions?

 There are only a handful of countries that holidaymakers from England can visit without any restrictions at either end.
 Many of these destinations require visitors to submit forms several days before departure:

 Madeira and Azores- Travelling here requires proof of a negative COVID-19 test.
 If you cannot provide proof, you will be tested on arrival and must quarantine until the results come back.

-Maldives- tourists must take a private Covid test no less than 96 hours before travelling, non-tourists must quarantine for 14 days on arrival
+Maldives- Tourists must take a private COVID-19 test no less than 96 hours before travelling, as well as a traveller health declaration form 24 hours before departure.

 Which countries are exempt from England’s travel quarantine?

 As the government believes that travellers from the below countries pose a reduced risk from COVID-19, these countries are exempt from quarantine upon arrival in England: